-New resources added during the week of April 26-30, 2020.
+New resources added during the week of August 24-31, 2020.
+These are listed first below.
 Note: A date in parentheses means the publication date of that resource, not the date we posted it here.
 This is to let you see at a glance how current the information is.

 This page of resources is part of CPIR’s Coronavirus Suite of information.
-We’ve broken the original list into separate parts, because the list was just getting too long.
 This page focuses on resources to help parents and families with schooling at home during school closures and social distancing practice.

 Schooling at Home